 1. Get a Lawyer

-2. Get a NIE Number (this the Spanish version of a National Insurance number)
+2. Get an NIE Number (this is the Spanish version of a National Insurance number)

 You will need this before you open your bank account.